HectorMRC/HectorMRC/README.md

 ### Hi there, I'm Hèctor 👋

-## I'm a software developer & engineer student
+## I'm a software developer and engineering student

 - 🔭 I’m currently working on multiple Golang based projects on [alvidir](https://github.com/alvidir) organization.
 - 🌱 At same way i'm also learning about Golang & Rust programming.